mylivn-gmbh/jobs/README.md

 ![](https://raw.githubusercontent.com/mylivn-gmbh/jobs/master/assets/cover1.png)

-We are a young and creative start-up from Munich, currently working on an app that connects social media to what’s happening locally and globally.
-We created **Mylivn** with the goal of becoming an **all-in-one** app and a place inspired by people.
-We believe that through a combination of features, social aspects and potential connections, **Mylivn** can become one of the most unique and truly social apps.
-Our key target is to become the world's largest social commerce platform.
-We achieve this by our own development of a high-performance platform that will transform the traditional online shopping experience to a groundbreaking modern and inspiring trading network.
-This basically defines our understanding of what we like to call ”**the future of smart shopping**".
+A creative startup based in Munich, Germany working to transform social media and bring it to a new level.
+Mylivn is a social community that encourages you to share what excites you, helps you to market what you create and enables you to find new sources ofinspiration.We’re a team of young and motivated professionals working to change the social media landscape.
+We all have different backgrounds and previous experiences, and this diversity is what makes our workplace special.
+We are proud to be working with such inspiring international teammates who are smart, fun, ambitious, and looking for the challenge to transform social media and take it into the future.

 ![](https://raw.githubusercontent.com/mylivn-gmbh/jobs/master/assets/app3.jpg)

 ## The Mylivn Approach

-Inventing products to provide richer and more interactive content on **Mylivn** for our users, bloggers and tradespeople is key for our daily motivation.
-We offer great opportunities for highly skilled talents with strong fundamental experience.
-We are growing fast and our target is to expand expeditiously throughout Europe, the United States and other regions around the world.

-The secret to our success is our team’s ability to be creative, have a clear mission, and a knowledgeable approach to every situation.
-We are proud to be working with such inspiring international teammates who are smart, fun, ambitious, and looking for the challenge to transform social media and take it into the future.
+We envision Mylivn to become the inspiration hub of the future.
+It’s your digital neighborhood of inspiring, creative and adventurous people.
+We are brand builders, stylebloggers, content creators, influencers and adventurers striving to inspire change.
+We collaborate with like-minded people who appreciate the same as we do across food, fashion, travel and more, to continually grow our community and to connect with people around the world.

 ## Available positions